Love Tractor: History

 The band was formed in April 1980 by guitarists Mark Cline, Mike Richmond and bassist Armistead Wellford students at the University of Georgia.
 The band played their first few gigs (including their debut on July 9 on Barber Street in Athens also known as Pylon Park) with only a drum machine, but drummers Kit Swartz (formerly of The Side Effects) and Bill Berry (future R.E.M. drummer) soon took over rotating duties as drummer.
 In 1983 Andrew Carter would take over as full-time drummer; after Carter's departure, John Poe of Guadalcanal Diary rounded out the lineup.
 Producer and studio keyboard player Alfredo Villar (of The Fans) contributed to the first two albums.
 Love Tractor originally performed only instrumental material, but minimal vocals from Richmond were added starting with their second album, Around the Bend.

 In 1981 the band signed to DB Records.
 Their first release was a self-titled album, produced by Bruce Baxter (Pylon) and Alfredo Villar.
 1983 saw a second album, Around the Bend.
-While on a tour promoting that album's release, Jon Pareles of The New York Times saw them at the Danceteria; in his September 1983 review, he said:
+While on a tour promoting that album's release, Jon Pareles of The New York Times saw them at Danceteria; in his September 1983 review, he said:

 Most of Love Tractor's material moved at the steady pace of 1960's folk-rock, using winsome guitar leads above a cushion of rhythm guitar and a reassuring bass.
 Like instrumentals by the Ventures or the Raybeats, Love Tractor's tunes use two or three recurring segments and little improvisation.
 But they don't repeat – they develop.
 Where song lyrics might have told a story, Love Tractor let the texture of the music thicken.
 The drumming would get busier, or the bass line pushier, or the lead guitar line more intricate; the clear, catchy melodies grew more urgent with each reprise.
 When a vocal would float in for a few moments, it was just one more unassuming, thoroughly melodic piece of a song.